 You'll also have the opportunity to work with the PlayStation game platform.
 Media Design School has partnered with Sony Computer Entertainment Europe (SCEE) to become the only tertiary institute in New Zealand where students can develop for PlayStation platforms, giving you the edge once you graduate.

 Our graduates go to work in game studios here and around the globe, such as Game Loft, Grinding Gear Games, Pik Pok and Krome Studios.

-"Media Design School graduates are among the best games programmers in New Zealand.
-The focus on working in mixed teams mimics the conditions found at real game studios, and means graduates hit the ground running once they join our team.
+"Media Design School graduates are among the best game programmers in New Zealand.
+The focus on working in mixed teams mimics the conditions found at real game studios and means that graduates hit the ground running once they join our team.
 They come pre-loaded with all the skills we need, including the soft skills you get working through tough teamwork situations."

 ✓ You have successfully signed up to our Newsletter